jiseonmin/TPC_evolution_SLiM/slim/README.md

 Parameters that can be changed in command line are all set up in `Initialize()` block.
 They include:

 - seed (integer): random seed used in SLiM.
 - RUNTIME_IF_NO_EXTERNAL_TEMP_DATA (integer): total number of generations that simulation runs for if no external temperature data is used.
-If external temperature data is being used, this variable isn't used, and instead runtime is calculated based on number of times first few days of data is repeated and whether number of days per generation depends on temperature.
+If external temperature data is being used, this variable isn't used: instead, runtime is calculated based on the number of times first few days of data is repeated and whether number of days per generation depends on temperature--see lines 123 to 139 and a custom function `true_runtime` defined in line 322 to 229.
-- BURNIN (integer): number of generations at the beginning during which QTN mutations accumulates without selection.
+- BURNIN (integer): number of generations at the beginning during which QTN mutations accumulates neutrally--see `fitnessEffect()` block (lines 215 to 240) where fitness is 1 for all individuals while `sim.cycle <= BURNIN`.
 - LOGINTERVAL (integer): information gets logged every LOGINTERVAL generation in a txt file.
-- N_POP (integer): population size
+- N_POP (integer): population size in the Wright-Fisher simulation (i.e. not necessarily equal to census population size).
+In our current simulation, the population stays constant.
-- RECOVERY (T or F): determines how thermal performance in previous days affect the performance in later days of same generation
+- RECOVERY (T or F): determines how thermal performance in previous days affect the performance in later days of same generation--see line 285 to 300 in `fitness_function()`.
-- GEN_LEN_DEPENDS_ON_TEMP (T or F): If true, length of each generation is determined by the temperature on the first day of a given generation.
+- GEN_LEN_DEPENDS_ON_TEMP (T or F): If true, length of each generation is determined by the temperature on the first day of a given generation--see a custom function `gen_len()` in lines 307 to 320 to see how temperature on the first day of a generation maps to the length of generation.
 If false, generation length is equal to FIXED_GEN_GEN for the entirety of the simulation.
 - FIXED_GEN_LEN (integer): number of days in each generation.
 It is effective only when generation length doesn't depend on temperature.
-- USE_EXTERNAL_TEMP_DATA (T or F)
+- USE_EXTERNAL_TEMP_DATA (T or F) : If true, a daily temperature data is imported from TEMPDATA_PATH.
+As in two example input files, `sine.csv` and `VT_weather.txt`, daily temperature is recorded in a column with header "T2M"--see line 125.
 - TEMPDATA_PATH (string): only effective if USE_EXTERNAL_TEMP_DATA is T.
 - MEAN_TEMP (integer or float): daily temperature at population level.
 Only used if USE_EXTERNAL_TEMP_DATA is F.
 - STDEV_TEMP (integer or float): controls the temperature variation between individuals in the same population the same day.
-It is used with or without external temperature data.
-- NUM_DAYS_TO_REPEAT (integer): First NUM_DAYS_TO_REPEAT of the external temperature data is repeated to run simulation longer if temperature data is limited.
+- NUM_DAYS_TO_REPEAT (integer): First NUM_DAYS_TO_REPEAT of the external temperature data is repeated to run simulation longer if temperature data is limited--see lines 126 to 135.
-- NUM_REP_TEMP_DATA (integer): After this number of cycling through the first few days, the remaining temperature data is used just once till the end of simulation.
+- NUM_REP_TEMP_DATA (integer): After this number of cycling through the first few days, the remaining temperature data is used just once till the end of simulation--see lines 126 to 135.
 - B_default (integer or float): Default breadth of TPC
 - CTmin_default (integer or float): Default critical thermal minimum of TPC
 - B_critical (integer or float) & DeltaB (integer or float): parameters for fitness component $w_B$, a logistic function penalizing extreme thermal generalist.
 - CTmin_critical (integer or float) & DeltaCTmin (integer or float) : parameters for fitness component $w_{CTmin}$, a logistic function penalizing extreme cold adaptation.
 - CTmax_critical (integer or float) & DeltaCTmax (integer or float) : parameters for fitness component $w_{CTmax}$, a logistic function penalizing extreme heat adaptation.
 - OUTDIR (string) : path where output files will be saved.
 If directory doesn't exist, SLiM will create one.
-- OUTNAME (string) : name of the output files, used for both tree-sequence and log file.
+- OUTNAME (string) : name of the output files, including a tree-sequence (`[OUTNAME].trees`), log file (`[OUTNAME].txt`), and a csv file containing sample $B$ and $CTmin$ (`[OUTNAME].csv`).

 All parameters except for OUTDIR and OUTNAME are saved as metadata in tree-sequence output at the end of simulation.